PhilipAB/vsc-mock-backend/README.md

 Implemented functionality to filter courses by name with query parameter if they are retrieved by assignment id.

+### Commit 35 - C35

+Fixed error in course role validation middleware.
+Request parameter course id can now either be cId or id (depending on the route).

 ## Known Issues

 A set of all known issues in this project.